-The MA in Literary Studies provides a number of modules in fascinating subject areas, including Romanticism's Radical Cultures, Ethnic American Literature, Postmodern Genres and many more.
-An important part of the course is the writing of a 15,000-word Dissertation in a field chosen by you in consultation with a specialist supervisor.
+The MA in Literary Studies provides a number of modules on fascinating topics and periods of literary history, including Medieval Lives, Romanticism's Radical Cultures, Victorian Popular Fiction, Postmodern Genres and many more.
+An important part of the course is the writing of a 15,000-word Dissertation on a specialist topic chosen by you in consultation with a specialist supervisor.
 We will take great care in assigning you a supervisor whose interests match your own as closely as possible.

-A substantial part of the course is devoted to research preparation skills including exploiting library resources, using electronic journals and other IT skills, building a bibliography, researching and writing a proposal, structuring your Dissertation, developing and sustaining an argument, footnotes and referencing, and oral presentation skills.
+A significant part of the course is devoted to research skills, including: exploiting library resources; using electronic journals and databases; building a critical bibliography; researching and writing a proposal; and honing your oral presentation skills.
 You will also be taught to interrogate the different kinds of 'textuality', or aspects of the literary text, which need to be taken into account in the study of literature at postgraduate level and beyond.

-The department has a proud tradition of research excellence, as demonstrated in the most recent Research Excellence Framework (2014) assessment.
-It found that 97% of research assessed was found to be of international standing or higher.
+The department as a proud tradition of research excellence, as demonstrated in the most recent Research Excellence Framework assessment (2014).
+It found that 97% of our research assessed was found to be of international standing or higher.

 All academic staff in the Department of English and Creative Writing are active scholars and experts in their fields.
 They are either qualified to PhD level or have commensurate experience.
 Our Lecturers either hold or are working towards a Higher Education teaching qualification and the majority of academic staff also hold the status of Fellow of the Higher Education Academy.